arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 To show histograms for two or more subgroups in a single plot, use the `hue` argument to color each subgroup separately (for a review, see [using color to show groups](#using-color-to-show-groups)).
 ****

-True or False: The default binwidth in `seaborn` should work well for most data sets.
+True or False: When making histograms, the default binwidth in `seaborn` is probably the best choice for most data sets.

 [( )] True
 [(X)] False